 Part of the planning process will be to analyse past races or regattas and to talk about problems that were encountered and then to prioritise what you will be practising and what will give you the biggest win.

-If improving your downwind speed and maneuvers is your goal, put in a lot of gybes but make sure you have a few upwind goals as well so you can make good use of your time getting back uphill.
+If improving your downwind speed and maneuvers is your goal, put in a lot of gybes.
+Make sure you have upwind goals as well so you can make good use of your time getting back uphill.

 The best practice sessions involve a variety of things but the majority of focus might be on, sailing downwind where you concentrate on weight placement and the steps necessary to catch waves or practising sailing by the lee for those situations when you are in close proximity to another boat and need to stay clear or where you may want to lay a mark to avoid having to gybe twice.

 If you are concentrating on upwind skills, shoot for a total of 10 to 20 minutes of really intense work for each skill you’re wanting to improve.
-If your tacks are normally around a minute apart, tack every 30 seconds, do that for 5 minutes, take a break and then do it again and again until you are comfortable with the result.
+If your tacks are normally around a minute apart, tack every 30 seconds.
+Do that for 5 minutes, take a break and then do it again and again until you are comfortable.

-During your training session don’t be shy to stop sailing, take a rest having something to eat and drink before either going through the same practice again or if you are satisfied with what you have achieved thus far, go to the next drill you have planned.
+During your training session don’t be shy to stop sailing, take a rest having something to eat and drink.
+Go through the same practice again or if you are satisfied with that, go to the next drill.

-Even though you may be practising tacks, gybes, powering up and down or something else, don’t lose sight of other skills such as keeping the boat flat, looking for pressure or watching the compass for shifts.
+You may be practising tacks, gybes, powering up and down or something else, don’t lose sight of other skills.
+These include keeping the boat flat, looking for pressure or watching the compass for shifts.

-Other things that you can practice on your own could be time on distance for starting, mark rounding, timed spinnaker sets and drops, the list is endless and only you and your team know what it is that will give you the greatest gains for when we are allowed to race again.
+Other things that you can practice on your own could be time on distance for starting.
+Then mark rounding, timed spinnaker sets and drops, the list is endless.